ottawa-python/code-of-conduct/report-handling-procedure.md

 In order to resolve reports timely and efficiently, we use "shepherding", a practice of assigning a member of the committee to "own" an issue from the initial report until it is resolved.
-The shepherd does not have to be the person who is on duty that week.
 A member can suggest themselves as a shepherd for an issue, but must take into consideration:

 - **Biases** - If the shepherd has any bias towards the issue (such as knowing